RomainPlmg/RomainPlmg/README.md

 ## Hi there, I'm Romain 👋

 Welcome to my GitHub profile!
-I'm a passionate little guy with a love for creating little games and discover all aspects of graphic programming!
+I'm a passionate little guy with a love for creating games and discover all aspects of low level graphic programming!
 Here's a bit more about me:

 ### My Languages